Duahau1/idol-recognizer/README.md

 * This is a gift for SNH48's team SII Gen 1 's Graduation.
 * Integrate D3.js to implement bar chart that shows the accuracy's result.
 * The plot shows the percentage of the correct recognition and the wrong recognition.
-* Redis Cache is on set up.
+* Redis Cache has been set up hosted on Redis Labs (30MB as limit) so if the keys exceed more than 30 the cache would be flush.
+Since we are only looking at the name and the birthday so we don't need to invalidate the cache.